 ReadyGeorgia Find out who to contact statewide in case of weather and other emergencies and threats, get locations of public shelters, news advisories, and information on preparedness.

 Prepare for fire, tornados, storms, and other disasters with The Federal Emergency Management Agency's Family Disaster Supplies Kit.
 Also see instructions on the U.S. Centers for Disease Control Emergency Preparedness page.

 If you use VOIP phone service, learn how to prepare for a 911 event before it happens.

 What is your flood risk?
 Enter a street address to find out at the website of the National Flood Insurance Program.
 Does your community participate in the National Flood Insurance Program (NFIP)?
 Find out using the Community Status Book for Georgia.

 The Emergency Planning and Community Right-to-Know Act (EPCRA) protects communities by planning against emergencies involving spills of chemicals, oil, and other hazardous substances.
 Use the U.S. Environmental Protection Agency's EPCRA overview site to learn more.

 Building and Fire Research Laboratory publications can help when formulating disaster plans.
-Also learn about professional firefighting at Fire.gov.
+Also try NIST's fire research collection (formerly fire.gov).